 However it is already exceeding our expectations. it is easy to use, easy to maintain and the fact that it is easy to develop new functionalities for it, makes it a very promising project.
 This is why we too decided to join the new online sensation and deploy Matrix server for all Disroot users.
 Currently we are still testing, tweaking and gathering feedback before we launch it officially (1st of January meetup on Disroot’s Matrix channel anyone?).
 You can already test it yourself and say hello.
-You can join with your Disroot account, register matrix only account or just join as a guest.
+You can join with your Disroot account.

 What’s with XMPP than?